-If you would like to receive payments every month, you must apply to the Régie.
+If you would like to receive payments every month, you must apply to Retraite Québec.
 In that case, payments will be made on the 1st working day of each month.

-The supplement can be paid retroactively for a maximum of 11 months before you filed an application, if your child met the eligibility requirements
+The supplement for handicapped children can be paid retroactively for a period of 11 months prior to the date on which we received an application, provided the child met all eligibility requirements

 during that period.

 Payment of the supplement ends when your child turns 18 or before if the child's condition improves or he or she no longer meets the eligibility requirements.